Are you fascinated with planets, meteors, and black holes? If yes, a career as an Astronomer might be perfect for you.

 To qualify for an Astronomer role, you need advanced scientific qualifications in physics, mathematics, and astronomy and relevant work experience.

 Complete a university degree in science with a focus on astronomy, physics, or astrophysics (preferably at the honours level)

-Follow it up by completing a postgraduate qualification in astronomy or astrophysics like a Master’s or PhD in astrophysics or astronomy.
+Continue with a postgraduate qualification in astronomy, like a Master's or PhD in astrophysics or astronomy.

-Join a professional organization like the Astronomical Society of Australia to build your professional network and stay updated with industry developments
+Join a professional organisation like the Astronomical Society of Australia to build your professional network and stay updated with industry developments

 6. Steps To Become An Astronomer In Australia